Cosmic no-hair in spherically symmetric black hole spacetimes: Introduction

 A natural, but hopeless, attempt to capture the idea of cosmic no-hair is to say that it holds provided that generic solutions contain foliations of a neighborhood of (future null) infinity ${\cal I}^{+}$ along which they approach de Sitter uniformly.
 Although tempting, it fails to capture some subtleties created by {\em cosmic silence}.
 To better understand these let us for a moment consider the linear wave equation, in a fixed de Sitter~\footnote{Or in Reissner-Nordstr\"om-de Sitter~\cite{JPZ, schlue} or Kerr-de Sitter~\cite{schlue}.} background, as a proxy to the Einstein equations.
 In this analogy, the previous formulation of cosmic no-hair would require (generic) solutions to decay to a constant at ${\cal I}^{+}$.
 However, it is well known that this is not the case~\cite{Rendall:2004,JPZ,schlue}.
 To get an idea of why, note that cosmic silence is illustrated by the following construction: given any two inextendible causal curves $\gamma_i$, $i=1,2$, parameterized by proper time $t$ and reaching ${\cal I}^{+}$ as $t\rightarrow\infty$, there is ``a late enough'' ($t\gg 1$) Cauchy surface $\Sigma_t$ such that the sets ${\cal D}_{i}=J^{-}(\gamma_i)\cap J^{+}(\Sigma_t)$ are disjoint.
 Using the fact that the wave equation admits constant solutions, we prescribe a different constant at each ${\cal D}_i$, and then construct initial data on $\Sigma_t$ by gluing the data induced on $J^{-}(\gamma_i)\cap \Sigma_t$ by the fixed constants; finally, we solve the wave equation for such data.
 In the end we obtain a solution which is not constant on ${\cal I}^{+}$!
 This shows that the previous ``uniform approach'' to de Sitter is too strong a requirement.
 A similar conclusion can be obtained for the full Einstein equations by considering the freedom we have to prescribe data at ${\cal I}^{+}$ for the Friedrich conformal field equations~\cite{Friedrich:1986,Friedrich:2016,kroonBook}.

-A precise formulation of cosmic no-hair, properly taking into account the previous issues, was obtained only recently by Andreasson and Ringstr\"om~\cite{AH}.
+A precise formulation of cosmic no-hair, properly taking into account the previous issues, was obtained only recently by Andr\'{e}asson and Ringstr\"om~\cite{AH}.
 The fundamental new insight is to relax the previous requirement and instead say that cosmic no-hair holds if for each future inextendible causal curve $\gamma$ and ${\cal D}_t=J^{-}(\gamma)\cap J^{+}(\Sigma_t)$, defined as before, $({\cal D}_t,g)$ approaches (in a precise sense~\footnote{See point 4 of Theorem~\ref{thmMain} for the formulation used here.}) de Sitter as $t\rightarrow \infty$.
 In other words, every such observer will see the spacetime structure around him approaching that of a de Sitter spacetime, although, in general, this will not happen in a uniform way for all observers.
-Here we will follow the spirit, although not the letter, of the Andreasson-Ringstr\"om formulation.
-A distinct feature, for instance, will come from the fact that we will be considering black hole spacetimes, in which not all future inextendible causal curves have to reach infinity.
+Here we will follow the spirit, although not the letter, of the Andr\'{e}asson-Ringstr\"om formulation.
+A distinct feature, for instance, will come from the fact that we will be considering black hole spacetimes, in which not all future inextendible causal curves reach infinity.
+Clearly, the corresponding observers will not see the geometry approaching that of de Sitter, and so the Cosmic No-Hair Conjecture will have to be suitably modified to exclude them.

 It was also shown in~\cite{AH} that this form of cosmic no-hair does hold generically for the Einstein-Vlasov system under suitable toroidal-symmetric assumptions (see also~\cite{Rad} for results concerning scalar fields in similar symmetric settings).
 We expect that this form of cosmic no-hair should be valid for most, if not all, of the models considered in the references given above.